 Participation in Science, Technology, Engineering and Mathematics (STEM) is an international priority issue for government, industry and the science education policy and practice community, with widespread concern that participation needs to be improved for reasons of both national economic competitiveness and social equity.

 This tracking of young people's aspirations and educational outcomes comprises the crucial 'final link' in the longitudinal project, and will have strong bearing on educational policy and practice.

 The ASPIRES 2 project aims to address the following five questions:

-How are student educational and occupational aspirations formed, and how do they change, over time?
+How are students' educational and occupational aspirations formed, and how do they change, over time?

 2. How are subject choices and (GCSE) attainment related to aspirations, and how are these patterned over time?

 How are aspirations shaped by families and schools (including experiences of school science and careers education)?

 How are aspirations shaped by gender, class and ethnic identities?

 How can findings be translated for stakeholder audiences, specifically for policy-makers/intermediaries, teachers, students and parents/families?